 Bankruptcy attorneys understand that if you are in a position where you are considering filing for bankruptcy, you don’t have much in the way of disposable income.
 For this reason, most lawyers will work out a payment plan rather than requesting that you pay their full fee up front.
-The Law Office of Richard D. Granvold will let you pay $695 of the $1,195 fee over a 5 month period before filing, and the balance at $100 a month after filing also.
+The Law Office of McClure Law Group will let you pay so much down of the fee over a 5 month period until paid and then filing so you can obtain advice now.

 The least expensive attorney is not always the best choice.
 When you file for bankruptcy, you want it to be done right.
 (If you needed eye surgery would you go to the cheapest eye surgeon you could find?)
 Most bankruptcy attorneys offer free initial consultations, where you can get a better idea of your options and ask questions about fees and payment plans.